arecvlohe/arecvlohe.github.io/src/pages/posts/2017-04-09_Functional-Programming-in-JS-with-Ramda--Arrays-and-Objects-468653f24d19.md

 ---
-title: 'Functional Programming in JS with Ramda: Arrays and Objects'
+title: "Functional Programming in JS with Ramda: Arrays and Objects"
 description: "If you don’t know already arrays and objects in JS are mutable.
 That means that you can change the values of those objects without having…"
-publishDate: '2017-04-09'
+publishDate: "2017-04-09"
 layout: ../../layouts/BlogPost.astro
 ---